gloriabenoit/DNAnexus-GWAS/docs/start.md

 </blockquote>

-If you have access to multiple project on DNAnexus, you need to choose the specific one in which you want to perform your GWAS.
+If you have access to several projects on DNAnexus, you need to choose the specific one in which you want to perform your GWAS.
 Please use the `dx select` command or check the official documentation on [Project Navigation](https://documentation.dnanexus.com/user/projects/project-navigation#changing-your-current-project) for more information.

-If you have access to only one project, it will be already selected and you can go on with this tutorial.
+If you have access to only one project, it will already be selected and you can go on with this tutorial.

 ## Architecture